dengking/compiler-principle/Chapter3-Lexical Analysis/Lexical Analysis.md

 # Lexical Analysis

 In this chapter we show how to construct a [**lexical analyzer**](https://en.wikipedia.org/wiki/Lexical_analysis).
 To implement a **lexical analyzer** by hand, it helps to start with a diagram or other description for the lexemes of each token.
-We can then write co de to identify each o ccurrence of each lexeme on the input and to return information ab out the token identi?ed.
+We can then write code to identify each occurrence of each lexeme on the input and to return information about the token identified.

 > NOTE: Manual implementation just to make it easier for the readers to understand how the lexical analyzer works,  what should be focused on is how does it work automatically and how to implement it.